-No. Nature of Submission Comment from the healing process.
+lo.
+Nature of Submission Ibmissions Comment from the healing process.
 The clients are there on their own free will, should they choose to leave they would only need to notify their supervisor and arrangements would be made for their departure.
 There is no need to flee in the middle of the night.
 They are professional people, business people, wives and husbands, old and young, rich and poor the only difference is they have an addition illness and are willing to accept help to overcome it.
-124 Support Our rural lifestyle is threatened by substance abuse as much as any other community therefore we need to show consideration as much as anyone else and give people who voluntarily put their hand up for treatment a fair go.
+24 Support Note submission.
+Our rural lifestyle is threatened by substance abuse as much as any other community therefore we need to show consideration as much as anyone else and give people who voluntarily put their hand up for treatment a fair go.
 In my involvement with therapeutic facilities I have many people change their lives around for the good of their families.
-Alcohol is abused by members of our community at our taverns and licenced facilities.
+Alsohal is abused by marches of Alcohol is abused by members of our community at our taverns and licenced facilities.
 The alcohol abuse problem among our young people alone bares testimony to the need for more facilities of this nature.
 We will benefit from employment provided.
-The value of one person changing for the good is Note submission.
-125 worth it.
-Support The proposal is comprehensive and sets out a plan which looks to be very well run and a worthwhile programme.
+The value of one person changing for the good is worth it.
+5 Support Note submission.
+The proposal is comprehensive and sets out a plan which looks to be very well run and a worthwhile programme.
 I was taken aback by the fear campaign against the proposal set out in anonymous, unsolicited mail put into our mailbox.
 The authors of this document refer to an unnamed town planner and provide little substantive evidence for their objections.
 There is a real stigma attached to people with addiction issues.
 Chapman Valley has the opportunity to show itself as a progressive forward thinking community rather than one locked into prejudice and unsubstantiated fear.
-I look to Council to provide leadership with decision making that rejects intolerance and uses wisdom and good judgement.
-Note submission.
-126 Support The character of Chapman Valley is changing with larger farms being broken up and new people moving into the district.
+I look to Council to provide leadership with decision making that rejects intolerance and uses wisdom 0 and good judgement.
+N C C C C C C C C C C 6 Support Note submission.
+The character of Chapman Valley is changing with larger farms being broken up and new people moving into the district.
 Different types of businesses and land use must happen.
-The clients will be carefully screened.
+The elizate will be excelded and The The clients will be carefully screened.
 The purpose of the facility is to give strongly motivated clients the opportunity to change the course of their lives.
 Potentially high risk clients would be precluded from the programme.
-Project will operate as a discrete centre with emphasis on privacy for clients.
-Security should be Note submission.
+Project will exercise on a discuste evolution the Project will operate as a discrete centre with emphasis on privacy for clients.
+Security should be